 The council-run respite centre on Rainford Road – which provides short breaks for children and young people with complex health, learning and social communication needs – received a visit from inspectors in December 2019 and has been judged to be outstanding across the board.

-The inspection came less than 12 months after Ofsted last paid a visit to Abbeyford which also resulted in an outstanding result.
+The inspection came less than 12-months after Ofsted last paid a visit to Abbeyford and makes it the third outstanding report in as many years.

 Speaking of his pride, Registered Manager Paul Spencer said: “We’ve established such a motivated and inspirational team of staff here who, together with the continued support of parents and guardians of the children and young people who attend Abbeyford, are without doubt the key to this success.

 "Our attitude is to never get complacent and we will now look to aspire to maintain our outstanding status and continue to offer a quality service in the future to people in our communities who depend on us.”